-

 - FACE DOWN: Playing face down (= front flip) promises the card to be a higher number and non-heart (

 ♥) - be it true or not.
-(Usually mumbled with: "higher".)- The card can then be doubted by anyone on their turn, until it's your turn again (or a new fire is started).
+(Can optionally mumble: "higher".)- The card raises the flames by 1, and can be doubted by anyone on their turn, until it's your turn again (or a new fire is started).

 Table cards can only be played face up, and playing them is only allowed if they are the same or higher number than the fire (or there's no fire).